quibaritaenperdresatrompe/technical-review-damien-vermilas/README.md

 # technical-review-damien-vermillas

-Workspace for the technical review with Nizar Mathlouthi
+Workspace for the technical review with:
+- Damien Vermillas
+- Valentin Barit

 * duration: **45-60 minutes**